t0mmyt/seisglitch/Docs/source/overview.rst

     seisglitch time path/to/config.yml

 Each of these seven functions has a dedicated section in the ``config.yml``.
-Typically, each function only accesses the accordant section in the ``config.yml`` file.
+Each function only accesses the accordant section of the ``config.yml`` file.